Amateur Photographer verdict

 Verdict

-The Samsung Galaxy A55 looks like a premium phone, but it’s significantly cheaper than the Samsung S series of phones, and is even cheaper that Google’s latest entry-level phone, the Google Pixel 8A.
+The Samsung Galaxy A55 looks like a premium phone, but is significantly cheaper than the Samsung S series of phones, and even cheaper than Google’s last entry-level phone, the Google Pixel 8A.

 The A55 offers a great set of cameras, and gives the Pixel 8A a serious run for it’s money, with better results in some situations.
 If you can get the A55 for under £300, then this is a real bargain, although unfortunately, the phone isn’t currently available in the US.